Two steps forward, one step back…

 2007.
 Letters&Sounds: Most schools turned to L&S automatically because it was free, government-produced and approved, but problems with the programme and its implementation were there from the start, the most serious being the lack of high-quality phonics training to accompany it.
 At the time, the vast majority of primary teachers and LEA literacy trainers had little knowledge of SSP teaching and did not understand why it is so crucial to early reading instruction.
 Nearly all primary teachers had been steeped in whole language philosophy and balanced literacy instruction from the start of their careers, beginning in teacher training.

 Another serious problem was the lack of L&S-matched resources.
 To limit any conflict of interest with the commercial SSP programmes, L&S was rolled out without any essential resources such as programme-linked decodable books.
 Eventually, a few commercial publishers produced L&S-linked decodable books but the majority of early primary teachers who took up the programme carried on using their school’s stock of leveled, whole language scheme books with their beginning readers, along with a hastily improvised mixture of mismatched ‘phonics’ materials.
-This meant that, in most schools using L&S, the Searchlight multi-cueing strategies continued to be used outside the daily, discrete SSP lesson in any literacy activities involving word reading, in wave 2/3 reading interventions (see ECaR above) and in Key Stage 2.
+This meant that, in most schools using L&S, the Searchlight multi-cueing strategies continued to be used in literacy activities involving word reading outside the daily, discrete SSP lesson, in all wave 2/3 reading interventions (see ECaR above) and in Key Stage 2.

 2012.
-The DfE’s most effective ‘stick’ was the Y1 Phonics Screening Check.
+The DfE’s most effective ‘stick’ was the Y1 Phonics Screening Check (PSC).
 It was introduced in 2012, in part to ‘’encourage schools to pursue a rigorous phonics programme’’ (DfE.
 2012).
-Despite strong opposition from the same people who fought the implementation of the 2006 Rose review’s recommendations, in its final, independent evaluation (Walker et al. 2015), the National Foundation for Educational Research (NFER) found that the phonics check’s introduction only three years earlier had catalysed an improvement in phonics teaching and assessment.
+Despite strong opposition, which continues to this day**, from the same people who fought the implementation of the 2006 Rose review’s recommendations, in its final, independent evaluation (Walker et al. 2015), the National Foundation for Educational Research (NFER) found that the phonics check’s introduction only three years earlier had catalysed an improvement in phonics teaching and assessment.

 2021.
-Unfortunately, it wasn’t until 2021 that the DfE acknowledged that L&S 2007 was ”not fit for purpose” as it did not provide the ”support, guidance, resources or training needed” and withdrew the programme.
+It wasn’t until 2021 that the DfE acknowledged that L&S 2007 was ”not fit for purpose” as it did not provide the ”support, guidance, resources or training needed” and withdrew the programme.
 This diagram (Hepplewhite.
 2015) illustrates the wide-spread poor phonics practice which occurred in the intervening years:

 https://phonicsinternational.com/Simple%20View%20of%20Schools.pdf

 2024.
-With L&S 2007 gone, nearly all of England’s primary schools now use one of the 45 commercial SSP programmes listed below.
-All 45 programmes are ‘DfE-validated’ but are they equally effective long term?
+With L&S 2007 gone, nearly all of England’s primary schools now use one of the 45 DfE-validated commercial SSP programmes listed below:

 https://www.gov.uk/government/publications/choosing-a-phonics-teaching-programme/list-of-phonics-teaching-programmes

-In the Reading Ape’s blog ‘Decisions, decisions – can research help identify the best phonics programme?’, he pointed out several problems with using schools’ Y1 PSC results for programme evaluation purposes:
+In TRA’s blog ‘Decisions, decisions – can research help identify the best phonics programme?’, he pointed out several problems with using schools’ Y1 PSC results for programme evaluation purposes:

 https://www.thereadingape.com/single-post/2020/05/10/decisions-decisions-can-research-help-identify-the-best-phonics-programme

-He suggested that all the phonics programmes were tested for their long term effectiveness through the use of a ”Year Three phonics pseudo-word check that assesses the whole alphabetic code, including polysyllabic level with a threshold set at Bloom’s (1968) mastery expectation of 90%.”
-See- Juel 1988. for information on the Bryant Test of Basic Decoding Skills 1975.
+He suggested that all the DfE-validated phonics programmes were tested for their long term effectiveness through the use of a ”Year Three phonics pseudo-word check that assesses the whole alphabetic code, including polysyllabic level.”